microsoft/vscode-docs/docs/remote/ssh.md

 If you want to **temporarily forward** a new port for the duration of the session, run the **Remote-SSH: Forward Port from Active Host...** command when connected.

-After entering a port number, a toast notification will tell you the localhost port you should use to access the remote port.
-For example, if you forwarded a HTTP server listening on port 3000, the toast notification may tell you that it was mapped to port 4123 on localhost.
-You can then connect to this remote http server using http://localhost:4123.
+After entering a port number, a notification will tell you the localhost port you should use to access the remote port.
+For example, if you forwarded an HTTP server listening on port 3000, the notification may tell you that it was mapped to port 4123 on localhost.
+You can then connect to this remote HTTP server using http://localhost:4123.

 ### Always forwarding a port